ods-com/banana-os/README.md

 # banana-os

-# this project is a python os
+this is a project made in assembly, c and python